 In time, each of my three kids got their turn at riding Katie, and she actually introduced each of them to the saddle; they learned the proper aids and how to ride the walk and trot while I held the lunge line.
 My second son Michael, at five years old, summed up riding so succinctly: “Mommy, Katie is a drum,” he said, as I turned to find him grinning while he heard Katie’s footfalls.
 “I’m the drumstick.”
 I pondered his wise statement.
 In all of my experience and numerous lessons, including a summer experiencing Combined Training the East Coast and a summer spent riding Dressage in Sweden, no one had ever described riding like my five year old son as he sat atop my Katie.

-Nearly four years ago, I retired Katie from the show world.
+I retired Katie from the show world, when she was 16 years old.
 I continued to ride her, but not having a fierce purpose minimized the regularity.
-She was permanently retired 3 years ago, and became my “go to” confidant and therapist when I needed a reprieve from homeschooling three kids (now teens), coaching soccer and running around to other activities.
+She was permanently retired at age 17, yet I still got her out for a stroll several times a week.
+She became my “go to” confidant and therapist when I needed a reprieve from homeschooling three kids (now teens), coaching soccer and running around to other activities.
 Katie still greeted me each day with that same kindness as we took walks down the road and listened to each other…her to my voice and me to her sensitive body language.
 It was good, slow physical activity for us both; gentle and quiet (most of the time), Katie gave me time to think.
+She constantly displayed the essence of a horse.

-Katie took her last breath last week, and with it went her essence.
+Katie took her last breath a week before her 20th Birthday, and with it went her essence.
 That kindness and sensitivity that I had come to rely upon to bring balance in my life was gone in an instant…unexpectedly.
 Yet, this I know, it was all worth it.
 Katie gave me more than I could have ever dreamed, and because of her, I have been able to offer more to others in mimicking her nature.
 What I have now are the memories of her, the times that we shared, and the experiences with my family and my very special horse.
 These are now my treasures.

 Story written by: Sharon Jantzen Owner and Director of SLO Horse News.
 This is a personal tribute to a special horse, however the experience is universally shared among others whose lives have been enriched by a horse.